 Rind and juice of 1 orange

 ½ lb suet (I use vegetarian)

 2 oz flaked almonds (optional)

 1 lb stoned raisins

 ¾ lb currants

 ¼ lb mixed peel

-3. I make the pastry to Grandma’s recipe but you can substitute a little of the flour (approximately 2 oz or 50g) with ground almonds.
+1. I make the pastry for mince pies to Grandma’s shortcrust recipe but you can substitute a little of the flour (approximately 2 oz or 50g) with ground almonds.

-I made mince pies and some of Grandma’s other delights for a book signing in Waterstone's, Leeds.
-There were lots of appreciative comments about the mouth watering pastry and not too sweet mincemeat.
+I made mince pies and some of Grandma’s other delights for a book signing in Waterstones in Leeds.
+There were lots of appreciative comments about the mouth watering pastry and the not too sweet mincemeat.
 For some people, it was their first one of the season, so a chance to make a Christmas wish!

-For another fantastic recipe using mincemeat, have a look at the Tarte Noel recipe
+For another mouthwatering recipe using mincemeat, try Tarte Noel.